acfreitas/jenkins-php/README.md

 * Fill in your "Source Code Management" information.
 * Configure a "Build Trigger", for instance "Poll SCM".
 * Click "Save".
-* Add folder 'files' in your project root, like:
+* Add folder 'files' in your project root, as:
 <pre>
 		`-- your project
 		    	|-- build.xml